Welcome to class 6!

 · Your child is on track to meet the end of year national expectations .

 · Your child is on track to exceed the end of year national expectations.

 Any extra support you can provide in helping your child or children to achieve these will benefit them greatly.

-On 10 February 2017 the children finalised their science topic on ‘micro-organisms’ by baking bread.
-During an earlier experiment, they had proved that a microbe called yeast, used in bread, is alive.
-Yeast is added to the dough, when bread is being made, to make it rise.
+Our experiment has proved that a microbe called yeast, used in bread, is alive.
+Yeast is added to the dough, when bread is made, to make it rise.

 Following our Remembrance Service, Y6 were joined by their invited guests (grandparents and other relatives) to share memories and reflections about WWII.
 This was a truly amazing experience for everyone involved!

 As part of their history topic, the children baked WWII-style biscuits.
 These old-fashioned ‘treats’ proved so popular that very few were transported home at the end of the day!